‘Climate Change = Culture Change’

 – Realizing possibilities of agriculture production in desert areas

 The climates of the world are dynamic processes to which cultures have adapted since time immemorial.
 Scientists are telling us that we are currently between ice ages while at the same time the globe is warming up at an unprecedented rate and weather is becoming ever more extreme in many places on earth.
 It is very important therefore, now more than ever, that people learn to respond to climate change in a creative and innovative way.

-The SunGlacier art project hopes to stimulate people to think creatively about solutions to the challenges of climate change.
+The SunGlacier art/science project hopes to stimulate people to think creatively about solutions to the challenges of climate change.
 These changes are not necessarily all negative or better still, if we can find a way to turn some of them to our advantage then nothing should stop us to do so.
-To carry this fresh and positive way of thinking forward, I have kicked off the SunGlacier project as a new and unique sequel to the successful cool(E)motion endeavour.
+To carry this fresh and positive way of thinking forward.